liammtech/winner-vecta-api-practice/BRIEF.md

 - The Design Team uses the Winner Flex platform to undertake kitchen design work
 - The Commercial Team uses Vecta as a CRM for tracking leads/sales opportunities etc.

-As of current, the design team must manually replicate any design project data created in the Winner platform, within the Vecta platform.
+As of current, the Design Team must manually replicate any design project data created in the Winner platform, within the Vecta platform.
 This creates administrative overhead, detracting from time available to allocate to design work.
-In addition, any projects not yet created within Vecta are not yet visible by the Commercial team, and as a consequence are not chaseable as a business pipeline opporunity.
+In addition, any projects not yet created within Vecta are not yet visible by the Commercial Team, and as a consequence are not chaseable as a business pipeline opporunity.

 ## Overview
 This project is to develop a program/set of programs to communicate data between the Winner API and the Vecta API.
 Program will enable automatic transfer of certain data between BA's databases on either platform.